trionoharjadi/siantarmaju/index.rst

 .. toctree::
    :maxdepth: 2
-   :caption: About Read the Docs
+   :caption: About this apps

-   contribute
    team
-   code-of-conduct
-   ethical-advertising
-   sponsors
-   open-source-philosophy
-   story
-   talks
-   dmca/index
+   release-notes
+   feedback

 .. _feature-docs: